LucientZ/chemistry-cafe-team3-documentation/individual-reports/week11/james-fontenot/report.md

 The team is functioning well; we have made good progress.

 ### What new ideas did you have or skills did you develop this week?
-I learned how to modify Dockerfile.
+I learned how to modify Docker files.

 ### Who was your most awesome team member this week and why?
 Robbie, because he did most of the report due this week.